Business Practices

 We've already mentioned one or two performance metrics you should keep an eye on, but we're going to cover a few more here.
 The most successful retail businesses record and analyze as many useful data points as they can.
 Some of the most important once include:

-Sales per square foot
+Sales per category and sales per square foot

 Costs of goods sold